ts1mps0n/OpenMDAO-Framework/docs/mdao/optproblem.rst

                 self.add('dis2', Discipline2())

 Once you have the components added to the assembly, you can start specifying the problem formulation.
-Beside the analysis codes themselves, any problem definition will consist of the followin five things:
+Beside the analysis codes themselves, any problem definition will consist of the following five things:

   #.
 Global design values
   #.
 Local design values